Mountain blackeye: Taxonomy and systematics

 The genus name Zosterops is a combination of the Ancient Greek words zoster, meaning "girdle" or "belt" and ops meaning "eye".
-The species name emiliae commemorates Emilie Hose, wife of Charles Hose, an English naturalist and collector.
+The species name emiliae has been said to commemorate Emilie Hose, wife of Charles Hose, an English administrator, naturalist and collector, but this was not explained by Bowdler Sharpe and seems mistaken.
 Other common names include olive blackeye or simply black-eye.